model-checking/kani/rfc/src/rfcs/0004-loop-contract-synthesis.md

 For example, the number of executed iterations of the loop in the following harness is dynamically bounded by an unbounded variable `y`.
-Only the unwinding number `i32::MAX` can guarantee to cover all iteration of the loop, and hence satisfies the unwinding assertions.
+Only an unwinding value of `i32::MAX` can guarantee to cover all iteration of the loop, and hence satisfies the unwinding assertions.
 Unwinding the loop `i32::MAX` number of time will result in a too large goto program to be verified by CBMC.
 ```rust
 #[kani::proof]